 (3) Provides that a citation may contain an order of abatement and assessment of a fine in the amount of $250 for each violation; and

 (4) Establishes a process for a licensee to contest a citation.

 Your Committee received written comments in support of this measure from the Regulated Industries Complaints Office of the Department of Commerce and Consumer Affairs and the Board of Massage Therapy.

 Your Committee finds that this measure would promote compliance by Board of Massage Therapy licensees with applicable laws and rules by providing a mechanism to expedite enforcement actions by the Regulated Industries Complaints Office of the Department of Commerce and Consumer Affairs.
 Your Committee further finds that this measure would also enable the Regulated Industries Complaints Office to concentrate its enforcement efforts and resources on more serious violations.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 3082, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 3082, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2863, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2863, S.D.
+2.